bcgsc/tigmint/README.md

-# Correct misassemblies using Tigmint
+# Correct misassemblies using Linked Reads

 Split sequences at positions with low depth of coverage and high number of molecule starts.